nian0114/ScreenStreamRemoteControl/README.md

 ## TODO

 ~~1.
 Currently only supports 1920*1080 resolution and only supports horizontal screen mode~~ ~~2.
-When mirroring, adjust the screen brightness to the lowest setting (close to 0, only old device which use kernel node to control)~~
-~~2.
-When mirroring, adjust the screen brightness to the lowest setting.
-Try use this module, works well on my hyperos/miui.
+When mirroring, adjust the screen brightness to the lowest setting (close to 0, only old device which use kernel node to control) New Device with LSPOSED support, try use this module, works well on my hyperos/miui.
 [FakeScreen](https://github.com/jitcor/FakeScreen.git)~~
 ~~3.
 Support HOME/BACK/MENU/POWER buttons~~
 4. Phone unlocking is not required anymore to use the launcher and Fermata.
 On rooted phones with LSPosed, it's possible to use other apps without unlocking.[Fermta](https://github.com/AndreyPavlenko/Fermata/compare/1.9.8...1.9.9)
 ~~5.
 Auto confirm the screencast request usingroot.
 It allows to start mirroring without touching the phone.~~
 6. Later, the function will be realized through accessibility.
-7. ~~Iptables to redirect traffic to non RFC 1918 local address range.(For Tesla Browser)~~
+~~7.
+Iptables to redirect traffic to non RFC 1918 local address range.(For Tesla Browser)~~
 8. When mirroring, adjust the screen brightness to the lowest setting without root access[Fermta](https://github.com/AndreyPavlenko/Fermata/commit/fb1c96d3f97318bebebf56b611e4fa8ec708d5d9)
 9. Auto confirm the screencast request using accessibility.
 10. VPNService to redirect traffic to non RFC 1918 local address range.(For Tesla Browser)